What Is A Tool?

 Is software first-order creation or a second-order creation?

-In an essay titled, Software is not epic, Scott Berkun, argues that, software is only a tool, a second order creation, which is used by others to create first order creations.
-So, he concludes, software is not an epic - a first order creation - by itself.
+In an essay titled, Software is not epic, Scott Berkun, argues that Software is only a tool, a second-order creation, which is used by others to create first-order creations.
+So, he concludes, the Software is not an epic - a first-order creation - by itself.

 something you make so someone else can make something.

-So a first-order creation of one becomes a second-order creation on someone's hand.
+So the first-order creation of one becomes a second-order creation on someone's hand.
 That is the way the world progresses.
-And it is true of a software too.
+And it is true of software too.